Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy

-The TSA has censored and controlled the media message, making it difficult for families and physicians to learn of integrative and natural approaches to Tourette syndrome.
+The TAA/TSA has censored and controlled the media message, making it difficult for families and physicians to learn of integrative and natural approaches to Tourette syndrome.

 Producers of two documentaries on Tourette syndrome and a doctor writing for a pediatric journal contacted us.
 Each wanted to include information on natural approaches in their work.
 And in each case, the Tourette Syndrome Association made sure that did not happen.